heatmiser/rhel-soe-firstlight/roles/network_hostroutes/README.md

 # Network Hostroutes role

-Setups Linux nodes in the network automation workshop to use the access switches as their gateway.
+Setups Linux nodes in the network automation scenario to use the access switches as their gateway.

 No longer used (linux nodes turned off to save $$)